Russian locomotive class O

-The Russian steam locomotive class O (from Основной) was an early type of Russian steam locomotives.
+The Russian locomotive class O (from Основной) was an early type of Russian steam locomotives.
 9,129 locomotives were built between 1890 and 1928; hence it was the second most numerous class of locomotive in Russia, after E class, which was a unique number even on the international level.

 Variants

 Basic variants were early Od and OD (Russian: Од, OД) with Joy valve gear and most numerous later OV (OВ) with Walschaerts valve gear.
 Some locomotives were built as two cylinder simple expansion and others as two cylinder compounds.

 Armoured locomotives

 During World War I, the Russian Civil War and the Eastern Front of World War II O-class locomotives were widely used as standard armoured locomotives in armoured trains due to rugged construction and low silhouette.
 Relatively lightweight, these locomotives could carry more armor without overloading the track.